MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Requested:**

-    - New request initiated from case and task management by user or customer. and then that Request is waiting for Action,
+    - New request initiated by user or customer from case and task management. and then that Request is waiting for Action,

-    - In Case and Task Management, Retirement Process will move to Finance Approval stage.
+    - Retirement Process will move to Finance Approval stage in Case and Task Management.

         - *In The Action field is following to,*